• Play the sound file

 Let's face it, in dealing with hardened thieves and liars like the people who run Pakistan, we Americans are babes in the woods, innocents abroad.
 This is not the kind of thing we're good at.

-07 — Innocents abroad.
+07 — Conspiracy theories: the continent of gnosticism.
 The killing of bin Laden, and the circumstances surrounding it, were a feast for conspiracy theorists — a category of humanity that seems to include around ninety percent of Muslims.

 Jeez, I dunno Cindy: For just the reasons they said, perhaps?
 I'll allow those aren't very smart reasons, but then, this is government work.
 Perhaps they used up all their smarts in the actual raid.